-Today, the business world has become fiercely competitive, and decision makers can’t rely on gut feeling anymore to create long-term strategies.
+Today, the business world has become fiercely competitive, and decision-makers can’t rely on gut feelings anymore to create long-term strategies.
 So a lot of high-level words are thrown around in the boardroom discussions.
-Such terminologies emphasize the use of data-driven decision making.
-However, the term business analytics and business intelligence are often used interchangeably.
+Such terminologies emphasize the use of data-driven decision-making.
+However, the terms business analytics and business intelligence are often used interchangeably.
 But, there is a stark difference between the two.
-Although many tools used in both the disciplines are similar to each other, there’s a fundamental difference amongst them.
+Although many tools used in both disciplines are similar to each other, there’s a fundamental difference between them.

-The recent explosion of data available to the business world has posted some serious problems to the decision makers.
+The recent explosion of data available to the business world has posed some serious problems to decision-makers.
 Firstly, how do they process and make sense of such vast amounts of data?
 Furthermore, how do they find a correlation between multiple variables and successfully predict the outcome by observing the change in one variable?
 Solving such problems can provide business executives with useful insights that can help in business planning and boost future performance.

-Business analytics makes use of statistical tools, models, and predictive modeling to uncover market trends and figure out why things are happening.
+Businesses can use statistical tools, models, and predictive modeling to uncover market trends and figure out why things are happening.
 Additionally, based on the massive amount of data available, certain tools can also accurately predict what might happen in the future based on historical events.

 Popular business analytics solutions: SAP Analytics Suite, Birst BI, Tableau Big Data Analytics, and Pentaho BA.